schemathesis/schemathesis/docs/continuous_integration.rst

       # Start the API in the background
       - run: python main.py &

-      # Waits until localhost:5000 is available
-      # Tries to connect every 200 ms with a total waiting time of 5 seconds
-      - name: Wait for API
-        run: >
-          timeout 5 bash -c
-          'until printf "" 2>>/dev/null >>/dev/tcp/$0/$1; do sleep 0.2; done'
-          localhost 5000

       # Run Schemathesis tests with all checks enabled
       - run: st run $API_SCHEMA --checks=all